scritcash/scrit-whitepaper/scrit-whitepaper.md

 using either the user's identity or the user's holdings in his account as a collateral.
-In Scrit this fraud risk is removed by using the mint's signing key as the signifier of certificate attributes, similar to later implementations of ecash (see the "[Basic Security of the ecash Payment System](https://www.win.tue.nl/~berry/papers/cosic.pdf)").
+In Scrit this fraud risk is removed by using the mint's signing key as the signifier of certificate attributes, similar to later implementations of ecash [see @Schoenmakers1998].
 That is, each DBC signing key (from the mint) is associated to a unique tuple comprised of amount, denomination, and expiry.
 A successful verification of a signature yields this tuple, the message contents are not authoritative concerning the value of a DBC.
 Since this removes the fraud risk in Scrit, no identification or account is necessary.

 Scrit enables technical and legal distribution of DBC operations by parallel execution of transactions distributed over many separate mints.